Strunzdesign/snet-gateway/doc/protocol.md

 - The source address will always be `0x4000` (`MULTICAST_GATEWAY`)
 - The destination address will always match the SSA assigned to the gateway client entity (here: `0x4001`)
 - The source service identifier will be set to `0xB0` (expect nothing else)
-- The destination service identifier is copied from the request message (here: `0xB0`, back to originator)
+- The destination service identifier will be set to `0xB0` (expect nothing else)
 - The application-layer token will always be `0x11` (`PS_TOKEN_SUBSCRIBE_REPLY`, expect nothing else)
 - The application-layer payload consists of exactly two bytes:
   - The service identifier is copied from the respective request (here: `0x10`)